How to Decide if a Survey Company is Legitimate

 Can you trust survey sites?

 Trusting a survey site will depend on how they use your information.
-We recommend hiring a data usage company that has been certified as HIPAA compliant by the U.S. Department of Health and Human Services, as the data usage policy must comply with these laws to protect sensitive customer information from breach or misuse.
+We recommend hiring a data usage company certified as HIPAA compliant by the U.S. Department of Health and Human Services, as the data usage policy must comply with these laws to protect sensitive customer information from breach or misuse.

 Furthermore, how the survey site conducts its business will reflect its legitimacy.
 A good rule of thumb is that if the site looks like it was made in a day or two, it’s likely not a legitimate survey site.
 Professional survey sites take the time to create a polished and trustworthy appearance.